-Major automakers were set to report final sales figures for August later on Tuesday, but the success of the U.S. government's cash for clunkers trade-in incentives stoked expectations that industry-wide monthly sales could see the first gain since October 2007.
+Ford reported a 17 percent monthly sales gain on Tuesday and the success of the U.S. government's cash for clunkers trade-in incentives put industry-wide monthly sales on track for the first increase since October 2007.

-The now-exhausted U.S. clunkers program, which was inspired by the programs in France and other European markets, drove a rush to dealerships in late July and the first three weeks of August.
+The now-exhausted U.S. clunkers program, which was inspired by the programs in France and other European markets, drove a rush into dealerships in July and August.

 More than 690,000 vehicles were scrapped in the United States for taxpayer-funded credits of up to $4,500 as consumers took advantage to drop gas-guzzling trucks and SUVs.

-The biggest winners in the U.S. sales bonanza were major Asian automakers and Ford Motor Co, which benefited from a stronger lineup of smaller cars and crossover vehicles.
+The winners in the U.S. incentive program were major Asian automakers and Ford, which benefited from a stronger lineup of smaller cars and crossover vehicles, analysts said.

-Chrysler, the first major automaker to report U.S. sales, saw a 15 percent fall in August.
-The company, now under control of Italy's Fiat, lost potential sales when dealers ran short on some models after it shut down all of its production during a bankruptcy process that ended in June.
+Chrysler, now under control of Italy's Fiat, said it had lost potential sales when dealers ran short on some models after it shut down all of its production during a bankruptcy process that ended in June.

 For August, France's biggest carmaker, PSA Peugeot Citroen, saw a 17 percent increase in group sales in August.
 Renault group sales rose 11 percent.

-Spanish car sales stabilized in August after 16 months of consecutive declines.
-Spain launched a 200 million euro ($429 million) subsidy plan.
+Spanish car sales stabilized in August after 16 months of declines.
 Car sales for Germany, Europe's biggest market, are due on Wednesday.

-(Reporting by Shin Jieun, Jason Webb, Devidutta Tripathy, Crispian Balmer, David Bailey and Soyoung Kim; Writing by Helen Massy-Beresford; Editing by Will Waterman, Patrick Fitzgibbons and Matthew Lewis)
+(Reporting by Shin Jieun, Jason Webb, Devidutta Tripathy, Crispian Balmer, David Bailey and Soyoung Kim; Writing by Helen Massy-Beresford; Editing by Patrick Fitzgibbons and Matthew Lewis)